-The University of Copenhagen Housing Foundation (UCPH Housing Foundation) is an independent entity which from November 2013 assists international students and researchers coming to University of Copenhagen in finding accommodation while in Copenhagen.
+The University of Copenhagen Housing Foundation (UCPH Housing Foundation) is an independent foundation which assists international students and researchers coming to University of Copenhagen in finding accommodation while in Copenhagen.

-It is the only entity providing housing services for the University of Copenhagen.
+We are the only entity providing housing services for the University of Copenhagen.
 Housing service in various parts of the university such as at The International Office and at the Housing Department of the Faculty of Science has been transferred to the UCPH Housing Foundation.

 We are a group of 7 employees, most of us being transferred from various housing departments at the University of Copenhagen.
 This means that no knowledge will be lost, both in regards to university procedures but also in regards to years of experience working with accommodation for international students and staff.

 Charlotte Simonsen, Director of Housing